dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServerSecureConnection/README.md

 # Description

-The `SqlSecureConnection` DSC resource Configures SQL connections to be encrypted.
+The `SqlSecureConnection` DSC resource configures SQL connections to be encrypted.
 Read more about encrypted connections in this article [Enable Encrypted Connections](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).